jetperch/jls/README.md

 data associated with that signal.
 The JLS file supports two signal types: fixed sample rate (FSR) and variable sample rate (VSR).
 FSR signals store their sample data in the FSR track using FSR_DATA and FSR_SUMMARY.
-FSR time is denoted by samples using sample_id.
+FSR time is denoted by samples using timestamp.
 FSR signals also support:

 * Sample time to UTC time mapping using the UTC track.
 * Annotations with the ANNOTATION track.